 When anyone mentions "Hatch green chile," the immediate mental image is none other than traditional enchiladas.
-When that image pops into your head, which is more likely to accompany it?
-Is it your favorite restaurant that magically places the batch before you, or do you venture out and create your own?
 Whether you simply don't have access to a restaurant with quality green chile cuisine, or you simply want to add a quick and easy dish to your culinary tool belt, this quintessential staple can be on the table in 15 minutes flat.
-There are just a few things to remember when making this (too good to be true) recipe.
+There are just a few things to remember when making this recipe.

 The second key to perfect enchiladas: Don't overcook the tortillas!
 This is the time to treat the tortillas like your baby in a pool.
 Watch them and gently turn them.
 You most certainly don't want to leave them in the fire to fend for themselves.
 If you use too high of heat or leave them too long, you'll get too much crunch.
 No nachos this time around.

 Last, but certainly not least, remember that you have free reign with this recipe!
 The recipe itself is simply the foundation.
 From this foundation, you can build any kind of castle you want.
 You can even fashion a moat, if that tickles your fancy.
 So if you're feeling extravagant, or just a little hungry, don't forget to add chicken, beef and even an egg on top.
 This is the extra bonus of making enchiladas using this method, rather than like a casserole.

 Each person can individualize it to their own taste.
 My favorite is green chile with chicken and an egg on top.
 If you want to make it extra special, top it with some extra cheese and pop the plate under the broiler for a minute or two.
 Melty, bubbly cheese makes it even better.